How to Dry Basement Floors After Water Intrusion

 • Unidentified or recurring water sources

-Professionals use specialized drying equipment and moisture detection tools to ensure that both surface and internal moisture are fully removed.
+Professionals use specialized drying equipment and moisture detection tools to verify drying progress and reduce the chance that hidden moisture remains before repairs or finishing work begins.

 Why Professional Drying May Be Necessary